devsiddhantbhurtel/Book-Library/README.md

 # 📚 Book Library Management System

-A full-featured **Book Library Management System** built with ASP.NET Core and Razor Pages.
+A full-featured **Book Library System** built with ASP.NET Core and Razor Pages.
 It supports user accounts, book management, borrowing, cart and order functionalities, and staff/admin tools — all in one platform.

 ---